nayaCodeStudio/nayaCodeStudio/README.md

 </h2>

 <p align="center">
 I love the entire process of developing automation testing.
-I love the challenge of test case and spending time to meet new people.
+I love the challenge of test cases and spending time meeting new people.
 Learning how people hide things and where people are likely to look.
 </p>

 ## Summary my GitHub :